-- 15. Spares and consumables in particular, those subject to continual wear shall be held onsite, or shall be available at short notice from guaranteed local suppliers, so that plant breakdowns can be rectified rapidly. - 16.
-Training of all staff with responsibility for operating the process shall include: - (a) Awareness of their responsibilities under the permit. - (b) Minimising emissions on start up and shut down. - (c) Action to minimise emissions during abnormal conditions. - 17.
+- 17. Vehicles, both internal transfer and for removal off site, shall be loaded in such a way as to minimise airborne dust emissions. - 18.
+Vehicles shall be sheeted or otherwise totally enclosed as soon as possible after loading and before leaving the site.
+This need not be applied to the loading of crushed material greater than 75mm. - 19.
+Training of all staff with responsibility for operating the process shall include: - (a) Awareness of their responsibilities under the permit. - (b) Minimising emissions on start up and shut down. - (c) Action to minimise emissions during abnormal conditions. - 20.
 The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
-These documents shall be made available to the regulator on request. - 18.
-The best available techniques shall be used to prevent or, where that is not practicable, reduce emissions from the installation in relation to any aspect of the operation of the installation which is not regulated by any other condition of this permit. - 19.
+These documents shall be made available to the regulator on request. - 21.
+A written maintenance programme shall be provided to the regulator with respect to pollution control equipment. - 22.
+Spares and consumables in particular, those subject to continual wear shall be held on site, or shall be available at short notice from guaranteed local suppliers, so that plant breakdowns can be rectified rapidly. - 23.
+The best available techniques shall be used to prevent or, where that is not practicable, reduce emissions from the installation in relation to any aspect of the operation of the installation which is not regulated by any other condition of this permit. - 24.
 If the operator proposes to make a change in operation of the installation, he must, at least 14 days before making the change, notify the regulator in writing.
 The notification must contain a description of the proposed change in operation.
 It is not necessary to make such a notification if an application to vary this permit has been made and the application contains a description of the proposed change.
 In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment